EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

 \subsubsection{Outcomes and Risks Panel (\textbf{DG2, DG3})}

-Assists users in framing their research contributions based on previous studies and identifies potential pitfalls by referencing databases of prior AI risks and incidents.
+Assists users in framing their research contributions based on previous studies and identifying potential pitfalls by referencing databases of prior AI risks and incidents.
 Technologies have positively transformed society, but they have also led to undesirable consequences not anticipated at the time of design or development.
-Previous HCI research explored using insights into past undesirable consequences in the world to help researchers and practitioners gain awareness anticipate potential adverse effects and reflect on their own experiences with technology \cite{pang2024blip}.
+Previous HCI research has explored using insights from past undesirable consequences to help researchers and practitioners gain awareness of potential adverse effects and reflect on their own experiences with technology \cite{pang2024blip}.
 Inspired by this, we propose a panel for generating related research outcomes and risks based on existing research and real-world cases.
-We sourced case studies from a database indexing real AI incidents documented by journalists — the AI, Algorithmic, and Automation Incident and Controversy (AIAAIC) repository that previous papers have used \cite{lee2024deepfakes}.
-This approach aims to strengthen UX evaluation metrics by incorporating research outcomes based on literature, and relevant risks grounded in real-world incidents.
+We sourced case studies from a database indexing real AI incidents documented by journalists — the AI, Algorithmic, and Automation Incident and Controversy (AIAAIC) repository, which previous papers have used \cite{lee2024deepfakes}.
+This approach aims to strengthen UX evaluation metrics by incorporating literature-based research outcomes and relevant risks grounded in real-world incidents.

-\begin{quote} As Sarah adds and removes metrics from her shopping cart, she notices that the results in the Outcome feature update dynamically.
+\begin{quote} \textbf{User Journey 4}: As Sarah adds and removes metrics from her shopping cart, she notices that the results in the Outcome feature update dynamically.
 She selects outcomes from prior studies that catch her interest.
-Then, she explores potential risks associated with her proposed UX evaluation plan by clicking on the Risk feature.
-“All set!”, said Sarah.
-She then proceeds with exporting the data and conducts a final review of her generated UX evaluation plan and UX outcomes report.
+Then, she explores potential risks associated with her proposed UX evaluation plan by clicking on the Risk feature. \textit{“All set!”} said Sarah.
+She then exports the data and conducts a final review of her generated UX evaluation plan and UX outcomes report. \end{quote}